m3y54m/Embedded-Engineering-Roadmap/README.md

 _________________

 ### ✳️ Memory Technologies & File Systems

+Embedded systems employ a combination of volatile (SRAM, DRAM, PSRAM) and non-volatile (flash, EEPROM, FRAM) memory to store and access data, optimizing performance, cost, power consumption, and durability based on application-specific needs.

 - [🔘 Memory Options for Embedded Systems: How to Select the Right Memory Configuration](https://www.qt.io/embedded-development-talk/memory-options-for-embedded-systems-how-to-select-the-right-memory-configuration)